All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 and their purposes.

-In the first approximation, there are courses, lessons and challenges.
+In the first approximation, there are courses, lessons and exercises.

 Each Course is dedicated to a single broad subject.
 Lesson is basically a sub-topic inside a course.

-And Challenge is a kind-of exercise inside a lesson.
+And Exercise is a kind-of exercise inside a lesson.
 The layout looks like:

 where "FP" is an implicit category, "FP Beginner" and "FP Advanced" are courses,